 My expectations for Hong Kong were that it is a city with narrow tall buildings, delicious food (especially dumplings) and a western feel.
-Here are the most surprising things I encountered during my trip!
+Here are the most surprising things I encountered during my travel in Hong Kong!

 Food – necessity for living rather than an experience

 The restaurant experience in Hong Kong was pretty interesting.
 My expectations didn’t exactly meet the reality in good and in bad.
 The local habits were something completely different to what I’ve got used to or what I’ve seen in Thailand, Malaysia or Singapore.